All Episodes

 I think she was probably appropriate and qualified for the position.

-I am astonished at this new book at kind of giving her a high gloss, uh, not to say whitewash, but it's pretty obvious that it's not authentic in respect to her true character or actions following the death of JFK.
+I am astonished at this new book at kind of giving her a high gloss, not to say whitewash, but it's pretty obvious that it's not authentic in respect to her true character or actions following the death of JFK.

 Well, again, you know, she was actually quite brilliant, very witty.

-Uh she arrived at in the editing world quite nervous.
+She arrived at in the editing world quite nervous.

-She had no idea what she was going to be thought of because she had been this, you know, the most famous woman in the world for so long, and all the tabloids and paparazzi after her.
+She had no idea what she was going to be thought of because she had been this, you know, the most famous woman in the world for so long and all the tabloids and paparazzi after her.

-But she was very demure, and she asked the CEO, the chief editor of Viking, where she started.
+But she was very demure and she asked the CEO, the chief editor of Viking, where she started.

-And apparently throughout her life, she had made these little storybooks, scrapbooks, she had written poems, she was a very deep thinker and writer.
+And apparently throughout her life, she had made these little storybooks, scrapbooks.

-I knew all this, but it was kind of the flip side of the cruel Jackie who fired maids, and you never hear about this at all from Donald Spoto.
+I knew all this, but it was kind of the flip side of the cruel Jackie who fired maids.

-But she was very interested in artistic and historical book projects, and she was a fine editor, it turned out, and when she started, she asked the chief uh um the head of Viking, what is the lowest position that anyone can have?
+And when she started, she asked the chief, the head of Viking, what is the lowest position that anyone can have?

 And he said, associate editor.